argyili/argyili.github.io/_pages/about.md

 ### Conference proceedings

-Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics</em>, 2023.
+Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics</em>, pp. 5218-5223, 2023.

-A. Li, “Swarm control approach combining leader and predator agents,” in <em>4th IEEE International Conference on Autonomic Computing and Self-Organizing Systems</em>, <em>Doctoral Symposium</em>, 2023.
+A. Li, “Swarm control approach combining leader and predator agents,” in <em>4th IEEE International Conference on Autonomic Computing and Self-Organizing Systems</em>, <em>Doctoral Symposium</em>, pp. 19-20, 2023.

 Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free property analysis for the shepherding swarm,” in <em>SICE Annual Conference 2023</em>, pp. 1072-1073, 2023.